 My recent post about Resilience must have inadvertently hit a nerve, because I have received much feedback about it, some publicly, but mostly privately.
 The great majority of the feedback I received was in agreement, with people having witnessed similar situations on social media getting blown out of all proportion.
 Many said they felt more comfortable having a private discussion because of this very phenomenon, rather than posting publicly, which is fine with me.
 In fact, I found myself replying with similar responses so often that I finally decided to go ahead and do a separate post.

-First, I would like to clarify that my Resilience post was not intended to be a comprehensive tome on the topic; like most topics, resilience cannot even be adequately covered in several books, and therefore it certainly cannot be comprehensively covered in single blog post.
-It, like almost everything in life, is not a cut-and-dried or one-size-fits-all topic.
+First, I would like to clarify that my Resilience post was not intended to be a comprehensive dissertation on the topic; like most topics, resilience cannot possibly be adequately covered in several books, and therefore it certainly cannot be comprehensively covered in single blog post.
+Resilience, like almost everything in life, is not a cut-and-dried or one-size-fits-all topic.

 Humans are not vending machines where if you put in some change and push a button, you’ll automatically get a bag of chips.
 Even when our buttons get pushed, we can learn to pause between the stimulus and the response long enough to choose how we want to respond.

 As just a few examples, depending on the situation, we can choose to walk away and ignore what’s happening; or to stand our ground and argue our point; or to take a break and return to the situation later when we are feeling calmer; or to write our very own blog post about the topic to make sure our side is heard; or to do a collage or art project to deal with the feelings; or to journal about it; or to do some sort of self-care to calm ourselves (such as taking a walk, taking a bath, calling a friend, etc.).